 - 6.3.2 Forerunners.
-Forerunners shall comply with international and national standards. - 6.3.3 Second-Run Starting Order.
-The second-run starting order shall comply with international and national standards. - 6.3.4 Disqualification.
-Violation(s) may result in disqualification of an Alpine contestant if he or she does not comply with international or national standards.
-In addition, an Alpine contestant may be disqualified if he or she: - 6.3.4.1 Fails to compete with an official team uniform (see Rule 5.1.8); - 6.3.4.2 Violates the tobacco rule (see Rule 5.1.6); or - 6.3.4.3 Receives assistance in recovering lost equipment (see Rule 6.1.3). - 6.3.5 Reconditioning the Course.
-Reconditioning the course shall comply with international and national standards. - 6.3.6 Video.
-It is recommended that video control be used in all slalom events. - 6.3.7 Rerun.
-Reruns shall comply with international and national standards.
+Forerunners shall be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 6.3.3 Second-Run Starting Order.
+The second-run starting order will be governed by International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards. - 6.3.4 Disqualification.
+Violation(s) may result in disqualification of an Alpine contestant if he or she does not comply with International Ski Federation (FIS) rules and/or United States Ski Association (USSA) standards.
+In addition, an Alpine contestant may be disqualified if he or she: - 6.3.4.1 Fails to compete with an official team uniform (see Rule 5.1.8); - 6.3.4.2 Violates the tobacco rule (see Rule 5.1.6); or - 6.3.4.3 Receives assistance in recovering lost equipment (see Rule 6.1.3). - 6.3.5 After Clear Disqualification.
+A racer who clearly is disqualified for missing a gate may not continue through further gates nor start in the second run